drab111/drab111/README.md

   <img src="Screenshots/clicker.png" width="16%">
 </p>

-An iOS app with a Safari Web Extension focused on browsing automation and AI-powered summaries.

-- SwiftUI iOS app built using MVVM + Coordinator and a modular service layer
+- SwiftUI iOS app built using MVVM, Coordinator and a modular service layer
 - Multi-feature Safari Web Extension with automation, privacy-focused features, and AI-powered summarization integrated with the iOS app
 - Offline-first persistence with SwiftData and CloudKit synchronization, supporting paginated data access
 - External AI API integration with TTL-based caching and retry logic with jitter